-Join us in our sunny studio for an intimate 3 hour making session with one of our artist instructors.
-Make your own specially designed bowl or lidded pot, mug or jug with a handle, animal planter, using clay handbuilding techniques.
+Join us in our sunny studio for a relaxed and intimate 3 hour making session with one of our artist instructors.
+Make your own specially designed bowl, vase, lidded pot, mug or jug with a handle, animal planter, using clay handbuilding techniques.
+Perhaps you would like to try your hand at sculpting?
+Let us know.
+Maybe you want the challenge of something complex.
+Why not try a teapot!
 Come away with new skills, friends, and a beautiful new handmade ceramic creation!
 (The studio will glaze and fire your piece and it will be ready for pick up 2-3 weeks after the date of the course.)
 We hope to see you soon!

-Come to our studio and spend a relaxing morning hand building!
-You will work side-by-side with the ceramic artist getting step-by-step instruction on how to use handbuilding clay techniques such as stencilling, carving, slab and coil building to create your piece.
+Come to our studio and spend a relaxing time in a dedicated hand building class!
+If you have already tried hand building in our pottery taster class, then great!
+You now have the time to make something bigger or more complex.
+You will work side-by-side with the ceramic artist getting step-by-step instruction on how to use handbuilding clay techniques such as pinching or slab and coil building to create your piece.
 Add hand-carved elements of your own design.

 The studio will glaze and fire your piece and it will be ready for pick up 2-3 weeks after the date of the course.